lakritidis/FLAGR/README.md

 # (Py)FLAGR

-**Fuse, Learn, AGgregate, Rerank
+* Fuse, Learn, AGgregate, Rerank

-FLAGR is a high performing, modular library for rank aggregation.
-To ensure the highest possible performance, the core FLAGR library is written in C++ and implements a wide collection of unsupervised rank aggregation methods.
-Its modular design allows third-party programmers to implement their own algorithms and easily rebuild the entire library.
-FLAGR can be built as a standard application, or as a shared library (`so` or `dll`).
-In the second case, it can be linked from other C/C++ programs, or even from programs written in other languages (e.g. Python, PHP, etc.).

-In this context, PyFLAGR is a Python library that links to FLAGR and allows a developer to exploit the efficient FLAGR implementations from a standard Python program.
+The fusion of multiple ranked lists of elements into a single aggregate list is a well-studied research field with numerous applications in Bioinformatics, recommendation systems, collaborative filtering, election systems and metasearch engines.

+FLAGR is a high performance, modular, open source C++ library for rank aggregation problems.
+It implements baseline and recent state-of-the-art aggregation algorithms that accept ranked preference lists and generate a single consensus list of elements.
+A portion of these methods apply exploratory analysis techniques and belong to the broad family of unsupervised learning techniques.

+PyFLAGR is a Python library built on top of FLAGR library core.
+It can be easily installed with pip (see below) and used in standard Python programs and Jupyter notebooks.
+Representative code examples can be found on this page.

+The current FLAGR version is 1.0.6.

+Both libraries are licensed under the Apache License, version 2.

-The library is fully documented at [http://flagr.mywork.gr/](http://flagr.mywork.gr/)
+The library is fully documented at [http://flagr.mywork.gr/](https://flagr.site/)

 ## Installing PyFLAGR